denten-books/plain-text/1-metaphor.md

 a symbol that folds onto itself.
 It is a weather simulation confused for weather.

+We know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of paper, goat skins, or parchment.
+Yet digital surface representation maintains the illusion of self-similarity.
+We are faced with what is called *skeuomorphic* design, by which screen reading resembles print.
+In this way, an electronic book reader simulates the bent corner of a well-thumbed book.
+The skeuomorphic resemblance itself constitutes a metaphor worthy of critical examination.
+The principles of skeuomorphic design extend a visual metaphor from one medium to another.
+The reader already knows how to turn pages of a book.
+A book device therefore simulates pages to ease the cognitive burden of transitioning from paper to pixel.
+Instead of issuing unfamiliar commands to the computer to turn the page, readers perform the more habituated motion of swiping across the screen.
+The gliding motion enacts a kinetic metaphor, transposing properties of paper to glass.

 The interface metaphor similarly exchanges one referent for another.
 Simulation should, by definition, "assume a form resembling that of something else" [@_simulation_2015].
 Metaphor machines assume the form of one thing,